Babanila/ReactJS/Babs-Api-Design/backend-node-api/READ.md

 - Git - [Download & Install Git](https://git-scm.com/downloads).
 MacOS and Linux machines typically have this already installed.
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 Make sure to get the latest active LTS version.

-## How to start bab-api
+## How to start backend-node-api

 - Go to your terminal.
-- Locate the downloaded bab-api folder.
+- Locate the downloaded backend-node-api folder.
-- Go into it (e.g `cd bab-api`).
+- Change the directory to the root folder(e.g `cd backend-node-api`).
 - Run `npm install`.
 - To start the server, run `node backendApp.js` on your terminal.

 ### Usage

-To run each endpoint, you need a web browser and already running server.
+To run each endpoint, you need - A web browser - A running server ( e.g start server with `node backendApp.js`).

 - Search parameter endpoint